All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Living Well While on Treatment

 • Keep cooking for your family.
-You do not need separate meals.
+You don't need separate meals.
 Eat the same foods in smaller portions.
 Add an extra side of vegetables to the table that everyone can enjoy.

 • Move in ways that fit your life.
 Walking to the store, playing with your kids at the park, dancing in the kitchen, weekend family bike rides.
-Movement does not require a gym membership.
+Movement doesn't require a gym membership.

 • Drink water, not calories.
 Replacing sugary drinks with water or unsweetened beverages is often the single most impactful dietary change for Hispanic women.
 It can eliminate 200 to 500 empty calories per day.